 The North American steel industry has demonstrated GHG emissions are best addressed through increased research and development and the deployment of innovative technologies.
-These technologies have facilitated major improvements in the American steel industry's energy-efficiency, with energy use per ton of steel shipped decreasing by over 27 percent between 1990 and 2010.
+These technologies have facilitated major improvements in the American steel industry's energy-efficiency, with energy use per ton of steel shipped decreasing by over 28 percent since 1990.

 Manufacturing steel by today's steelmaking process produces CO2 as a by-product.
 CO2 is one of the major GHG identified as contributing to climate change.
-On average 1.2 tons of CO2 was emitted in 2009 for every ton of steel produced in the US.
+On average 1.17 tons of CO2 was emitted in 2012 for every ton of steel produced in the US.
 Today, the American steel industry operates with the lowest average energy consumption per ton of steel produced.
-Because of the close relationship between energy use and GHG emissions, the industry aggregate CO2 emissions per ton of steel shipped were reduced by approximately 33 percent since 1990.
+Because of the close relationship between energy use and GHG emissions, the industry has achieved a 32 percent reduction in energy intensity and a 37 percent reduction in greenhouse gas intensity since 1990.

 Because of industry's voluntary investments in R&D and resulting new technology, US steelmaking processes are highly optimized, and efforts will be made continue to achieve incremental improvements.
 However, in order to make major reductions in future energy/CO2 reductions, new methods of making steel will require completely fresh and innovative thinking.

 The North American steel industry has been actively investing in research and development into new transformational processes for making steel that will dramatically reduce or eliminate CO2 emissions.
 This R&D is called the AISI CO2 Breakthrough Program.